 Traditional medical diagnostic devices are beginning to be replaced by more flexible, off the shelf, mobile devices.
 For example, to the right is a heart rate detection tool (developed by Conrad Tucker at CMU) which uses video from a mobile phone to detect the human pulse.
 Typically such capabilities remain isolated and are not useful by themselves.
 We are developing FHIR-based standards for such emerging capabilities that make it easier for developers to integrate them and other capabilities into total solutions that are then capable of scale.

-A key first step in enabling high-value data-centric healthcare services for underserved communities is the specification and adoption of data standards that form the basis of the services.
+APIs and Data Standards enable interoperability and interchangeability between different digital health solutions.
 Work on OpenHIE standards has advanced the vision and brought people, processes and technologies together.
 More recent work on FHIR standards is rapidly gaining acceptance in the developed world, and has the capability to scale even in underserved communities with limited mobile infrastructure, bandwidth and full-time connectivity.

 We are developing reusable software Application Programming Interfaces (APIs) to complement the existing and emerging standards, and enable integrators worldwide to easily build and deploy innovative and highly scalable healthcare systems for their local populations without having to develop specialized component capabilities themselves.